findexar/qwiket-findexar/templates/base/cid-user-awaiting-notification.md

-BLAH Welcome to Qwiket AI!
+Welcome to Qwiket AI!
 You have been enrolled into a creator revenue-sharing program.
 You have been granted ${creditsTotal} credits to start with.
 ### How It Works: Simple Steps to Revenue

 1. **Share Your Links**: Use your personalized links (with your Affiliate ID {{cid}}), for example:: https://www.qwiket.com?aid={{cid}} when sharing Qwiket content.
 The visitors from your links will be started with 100 free credits, which is 400% over the default user.